MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-server/recipient-filters/filter-properties.md

 - Not all recipient properties have a corresponding Active Directory property.
 The LDAP display name value in the table is "n/a" for these properties, which indicates that the property is calculated (likely by Exchange).

+- Enclose the whole OPath filter in double quotation marks " ".
+If the filter contains system values (for example, `$true`, `$false`, or `$null`), use single quotation marks ' ' instead.
+Although this parameter is a string (not a system block), you can also use braces { }, but only if the filter doesn't contain variables.
+For more information, see [Additional OPATH syntax information](recipient-filters.md#additional-opath-syntax-information).

 - Text string properties that accept wildcard characters require the `-like` operator (for example, `"Property -like '*abc'"`).

 - To look for blank or non-blank property values, use the value `$null` (for example, `'Property -eq $null'` or `'Property -ne $null'`).

-- For more information about creating filters in recipient commands, see [Additional OPATH syntax information](recipient-filters.md#additional-opath-syntax-information).

 |**Property name**|**LDAP display name**|**Available on cmdlets**|**Value**|**Comments**|
 |:-----|:-----|:-----|:-----|:-----|